saltyshiomix/ark/README.md

 ## Technologies

 - Hot reloading for the developer experience :)
-  - [nodemon](https://nodemon.io) - Monitor for any changes in your node.js application and automatically restart the server
+  - [ts-node-dev](https://github.com/whitecolor/ts-node-dev) - Compiles your TS app and restarts when files are modified
   - [NEXT.js](https://nextjs.org) - The React Framework
 - Lang
   - [TypeScript](https://www.typescriptlang.org) - Javascript that scales